 The RCOG also runs the annual National Trainees Conference specifically for trainees in O&G, although there isn’t a specific slot for undergraduates.

 There is also a Medical Students’ Day, organised jointly by the RCOG and the British Undergraduate Society for Obstetrics and Gynaecology (BUSOG), designed to showcase a career in O&G and to offer tips on making the most of the undergraduate experience.

-For information about these meetings and conferences, please search within the courses listing.
+For information about these meetings and conferences, please search within our Course listings.